 Expenses such as monthly medical insurance premiums, automobile insurance premiums, cell phone bills, telephone bills, cable bills, water bills, scavenger monthly services, water bills, electric bills, school tuition, and gas bills do not count and are not used as monthly expenses in the calculations of debt to income ratios by mortgage underwriters.

-Debt To Income Ratio Overlays: Collection Accounts In DTI Calculations
+Debt To Income Ratio Overlays On Collection Accounts In DTI Calculations

 Debt To Income Ratio Overlays: Mortgage Lenders Requiring Collection Accounts To Be Paid Off

-If you are in search of a mortgage lender who has no debt to income ratio overlays, contact me at 262-716-8151 or email us at email@example.com.
+If you are in search of a lender who has no debt to income ratio overlays, contact us at Gustan Cho Associates at 262-716-8151 or text us for faster response.
+Or email us at email@example.com.
 We are available 7 days a week, evenings, weekends, and holidays to take your calls and answer any questions you may have.